kshojib/baachal/readme.txt

 == Description ==

-**Baachal AI Chatbot** with conversational product search provides intelligent customer support powered by leading AI providers (Google Gemini, OpenAI, Anthropic Claude, xAI Grok).
-Get instant, accurate responses about your products and content.
+**Baachal AI Chatbot** is an AI chatbot for WooCommerce that combines conversational product search with intelligent customer support powered by leading AI providers (Google Gemini, OpenAI, Anthropic Claude, xAI Grok).
+It delivers instant, accurate responses about your products and content so shoppers find what they need without waiting.

 ### 🚀 Key Features